bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Expose.md

 Great.
 Now we need to escalate priviledeg to root to achieve the root flag.
 I poked around trying different metchods but the one correct here is a very simple one - SUID.
 Actually, it was the first method I checked but I did not read carefully enough what binaries had SUID set so I could exploit them.
 This oversight made me lose some time.
 Lesson for everybody - ready carefully, don’t just run through things.
 If I would spend 30 seconds more than I could save around 45 minutes.
 To check which files have SUID I used the command seen below.

 ```
-find command for perm 4000
+find command for perm 4000 TO DO
 ```

 ### SSC20 SUID binaries